babsey/nest-desktop-docs/index.rst

       It's so great that you want to use NEST Desktop!

+      |

+      First time here?
 You can watch :ref:`usage-basic-video-tutorial` or make :ref:`usage-basic-first-steps`.

    .. grid-item::
       :columns: 4